 We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

-Independent Auditor's Report To Board of Directors and Stockholders Anvaya Cove Golf and Sports Club, Inc. Page 4
+To the Board of Directors and Shareholders of Anvaya Cove Golf and Sports Club, Inc. Anvaya Cove, Morong, Bataan Page 4

 Report on the Bureau of Internal Revenue Requirement